Friday 09 November 2012

 “WhenWeDieWeDieTogether”is available as a free Bandcamp download now; Jonestown 3: The Dream Is Over is scheduled for release on November 18, 2012.
 Check out the LP’s countdown site for info on its inspiration and genesis.

 This entry was posted on Friday, November 9th, 2012 at 7:00 am and is filed under LiSTEN.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.